slackydev/Express/README.md

 ## Performance

 The interpreter is reasonably fast on its own, and there are two JIT tiers available via annotations.
-The first tier copies native machine code to avoid dispatch overhead.
+The first tier copies native machine code to avoid dispatch overhead, which is available on all tested platforms (IOS may need work).

-The second is an x86-64 JIT that can produce code competitive with unoptimized FPC output.
+The second is an x86-64 JIT that can produce code competitive with unoptimized FPC output which has been tested on Linux and Windows.

-In practice, tight numeric loops with JIT enabled run several times faster than Lape and well ahead of Python.
+In practice, tight numeric loops with JIT enables run several times faster than other FPC scripting engines.
-No JIT at all is still roughly on par with JVM interpreted mode.
+Even without JIT, the runtime is still on par with JVM interpreted mode.

-You can control JIT behavior per-function:
+You can control JIT behavior per-function, and per-loop:

 ```pascal
 @jit('max')